psfrolov/psfrolov.github.io/app/about.md

 og_prefix: 'profile: http://ogp.me/ns/profile#'
 og_type: profile
 title: About
-description: >-
-  The intention of this site is to share ideas, tips, idioms, patterns, gotchas, issues, etc., that arises over the course of my professional activity and hobby projects, many of which I hope would be useful for other software developers.
+description: 'The intention of this site is to share ideas, tips, idioms, patterns, gotchas, issues, etc., many of which I hope would be useful for other software developers.'
 image:
   url: /img/pages/the-alchemist-by-pieter-bruegel-the-elder.jpg
   name: &name >-
-    The Alchemist by Pieter Bruegel the Elder, National Gallery of Art, Washington, D.C.
+    <i>The Alchemist</i> by Pieter Bruegel the Elder, National Gallery of Art,
+    Washington, D.C.
   alt: *name
 ---